On June 26, 2016, Eugene O’Neill’s Long Day’s Journey Into Night Played Its Final Performance Of The 2016 Revival.

-Starry Roundabout Revival of Eugene O’Neill Classic
+Starry Roundabout Revival Of Eugene O’Neill Classic

-played its final performance at the American Airlines Theatre in a Roundabout Theatre Company production.
-Directed by Jonathan Kent, whose previous credits include Faith Healer, this production received generally excellent reviews from critics.
+This past week, less than a month after the Tony Awards, the 2016 revival of Long Day’s Journey Into Night played its final performance at the American Airlines Theatre in a Roundabout Theatre Company production.
+Directed by Jonathan Kent, whose previous credits include Faith Healer, Man of La Mancha, and Hamlet, this production received generally excellent reviews from critics.

 In addition, the show took home two Tony Awards – those for Best Performance by an Actress in a Leading Role in a Play for Jessica Lange, who played Mary Cavan Tyrone, the matriarch of the household, as well as Best Lighting Design in a Play for Natasha Katz.

-.
 The nominations it received that it did not win were those for Best Revival of a Play, Best Performance by an Actor in a Leading Role in a Play for Gabriel Byrne, who played James Tyrone, the patriarch of the family, Best Performance by an Actor in a Featured Role in a Play for Michael Shannon, who played James Tyrone, Jr., his older son, Best Costume Design of a Play for Jane Greenwood, and Best Direction of a Play for Jonathan Kent.

-A Modest Performance at the Box Office
+A Modest Performance At The Box Office

 While the show had many things going for it, such as a recognizable title, revered playwright, and star-studded cast featuring Jessica Lange, Gabriel Byrne, Michael Shannon, and John Gallagher, Jr., there were also several factors that limited its appeal at the box office.